It’s a situation that has unfortunately become common — and has cost medical practitioners their career.

 Practitioners rarely benefit from the voluntary surrender of their DEA registration.
 Any agent’s promise that surrender will provide a benefit should fall on deaf ears unless it is specifically negotiated by counsel in exchange for some other relief.

-When the DEA agent slides that form across the table, politely slide it back and contact an attorney who specializes in DEA matters.
+When the DEA agent slides that form across the table, politely slide it back and contact an national healthcare-oriented criminal defense attorney who specializes in DEA matters.

-At Chapman Law Group, our team of DEA defense attorneys have the know-how to defend DEA registrants both during DEA investigations and in subsequent DEA actions.
-We protect practitioners, pharmacies, distributors and other registrants from losing their DEA registration.
+At Chapman Law Group, our national team of DEA defense attorneys have the know-how to defend DEA registrants both during DEA investigations and in subsequent DEA actions.
+We protect practitioners, pharmacies, distributors and other registrants across the U.S. from losing their DEA registration.
 Contact us and let our experts defend your practice from the threat of a DEA registration revocation.

 Send this to a friend